What if we are instinctively more cooperative and loving than we think?

-A key component of the project is a gathering of co-enquirers to be held on the Sunshine Coast, Queensland Australia in late July 2019.
+One initial activity of The Bonobo Project is a gathering of co-enquirers to be held on the Sunshine Coast, Queensland Australia in late July 2019.
 We are calling it The Bonobo Gathering to playfully investigate the idea that a bonobo-style society might be a healthy model for human society.

 Our closest relatives on the primate family tree are bonobos and chimpanzees.
 And while chimpanzees have a competitive, aggressive, violent, patriarchal society, bonobos by contrast enjoy a cooperative, nurturing, peaceful, matriarchal society.
 Human society seems to display aspects of both.
 But evidence is now mounting that bonobos, and not chimpanzees, are genetically more similar in some key areas, and that the common ancestor of all three species (Ardipithecus) was possibly also more bonobo like.
 So we want to scratch beneath the surface of our nature, and our nurture, and see if we might find some bonobo underneath.